-Dung Huynh an assistant policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.
-His research interests include the East Asian international political economy, security and defense, the South China Sea disputes, and complexity theory and its application to international relations and public policy.
+Dung Huynh an assistant policy researcher at RAND, a Ph.D. candidate at the Pardee RAND Graduate School, and a graduate research intern at Lawrence Livermore National Lab.
+His research interests include Asian political economy, security and defense, the South China Sea disputes, and complexity theory.

-Prior to joining Pardee RAND, Huynh was a lecturer in public policy in the Fulbright Economics Teaching Program (Fulbright University Vietnam) and a lecturer in management at the Royal Melbourne Institute of Technology University in Vietnam for four years.
+Prior to joining Pardee RAND, Huynh was a lecturer in public policy in the Fulbright Economics Teaching Program (Fulbright University Vietnam) and a lecturer in management at the Royal Melbourne Institute of Technology University in Vietnam.
 He previously worked for the Vietnam Ministry of Foreign Affairs in Hanoi and Ho Chi Minh City.

 Huynh has an M.P.P. from the Lee Kuan Yew School of Public Policy at the National University of Singapore and undergraduate degrees in international relations, economics, and telecommunication from schools in Vietnam.